Facebook pixel goes here

 • Defined relationship.
 Here, both teams collaborate via an established ‘playbook’.
 There is a clear distinction between roles.
 To prevent potential conflicts, marketers and salespeople have regular meetings to reflect on and solve common issues.

 • Aligned relationship.
 Sales and Marketing sectors have clear distinctions, but their relationship is flexible.
-Marketers confer with sales force on big accounts, and salespeople have an understanding of marketing philosophy such as ‘brand image’ or ‘unique value proposition’.
+Marketers confer with the sales force on big accounts, and salespeople have an understanding of marketing philosophy such as ‘brand image’ or ‘unique value proposition’.

 2. Relying on shortcuts